East Coast Wrestling Association

 East Coast Wrestling Association (ECWA) is an American professional wrestling promotion, founded in 1967 by promoter Jim Kettner.
 It is home to the annual Super 8 Tournament, one of the longest-running independent wrestling tournaments in the country, as well as the annual ECWA Women's Super 8 Tournament.
 In 2010, Kettner announced his retirement and turned the promotion over to Mike Tartaglia and Joe Zanolle.
 Mike Tartaglia officially put the company on hiatus on June 5, 2019.
 In December 2019, Tartaglia sold the promotion to Zanolle.
+No plans for any shows in the future.